cyberadityacode/javascript/000 Complete-Vanilla-JavaScript/095 Super Revision - call apply/readme.md

 - You use it when you want a function to act on behalf of an object.

 - You can also pass extra arguments to the function.

+# real-world use cases of .call()

+## What Is .call() Used For?

+.call() is typically used when you want to:

+- Reuse functions across different objects.

+- Change the context (this) temporarily when running a function.

+- Work with array-like objects (like arguments, NodeLists).

+- Borrow methods from other objects.